 A safe bet is always to check for an AAFCO (Association of American Feed Control Officials) certification as well.
 This means that these foods have been confirmed to have appropriate nutritional value through lab tests and feeding trials.

 Be sure to look for additives, fillers, and artificial colorings.
 These are not healthy for your dog and should be avoided if possible.
-The same applies for dog treats.
+The same applies to dog treats.
 Look for natural ingredients and no artificial coloring when purchasing treats.

 There is no reason a dog treat should be a bright color, and it won't matter to your dog anyway.
 Opt for naturally colored treats or a fruit or vegetable substitute instead.
 Your Yorkie will love them just the same and they will be better for her as well.